cellml/libcellml/docs/tutorials/tutorial5/tutorial5_cpp.rst

 .. code-block:: console

-  cd ../tutorials/solver
+  cd ../solver

 Because the code you've generated needs to be built at the same time as the solver code is built, each different model requires rebuilding a new solver executable which includes the generated code.

 .. container:: dothis

   **6.b**
-  From inside the :code:`tutorials/solver` directory, use the CMake command line to point to your generated files.  **NB** It's assumed that both of the header and source files have the same base filename (eg: baseFileName.c and baseFileName.h).
+  From inside the :code:`tutorials/solver` directory, use the CMake command line to point to your generated files.
+  **NB** It's assumed that both of the header and source files have the same base filename (eg: :code:`baseFileName.c` and :code:`baseFileName.h`).
   The general CMake command is below.

 .. code-block:: console